ErikWynter/script-kitty/smb_parse/README.md

 Options:
     -h, --help                       Display this menu and exit -d, --dir     OUTPUT_DIRECTORY   Directory to store results.
-If it doesn't exist, Showdan creates it.
+If it doesn't exist, SMB Parse creates it.
     -s, --scheme  NAMING_SCHEME      Naming scheme for the output file(s).Default: 'smbparsed_[inputfile].'
 For multiple input files, the name of each file is appended to the scheme.